claranet/terraform-azurerm-regions/CONTRIBUTING.md

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of sexualized language or imagery and unwelcome sexual attentions or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment